Going traveling soon? Here's how credit card travel insurance stacks up against standalone travel policies, and which one you should get.

 - Overseas medical expenses and emergency evacuation (up to unlimited $)

-Credit card travel insurance also has the upper-hand when it comes to price, ease of application and the fact that it isn’t limited to certain countries.
+Credit card travel insurance also has the upper-hand when it comes to price, ease of application and generally not being limited to certain countries.

 - It doesn’t last as long.
 It’s common for credit card insurance to last between three-six months, whereas actual insurers can offer multi-trip policies that can last longer for people who travel more

-- Your spouse or children might not be covered, only the cardholder.
-There may be special activation requirements for the policy to cover other travellers
+- Your spouse or children might not be covered, only the cardholder, unless you specifically meet certain conditions

 - Pre-existing conditions like heart problems might not be covered

-- Doesn’t allow people to add extra cover for higher-value items like jewellery or expensive cameras.
+- You often can't add extra cover for higher-value items like jewellery

 - It often doesn’t offer domestic travel insurance